 INTRODUCTION

 The family Rhyparochromidae, commonly referred to as dirt-colored seed bugs, constitutes a diverse group within the suborder Heteroptera of order Hemiptera, with more than 2000 described species distributed worldwide.
 The name Rhyparochromidae is derived from Greek words, rhyparos means "dirt" and chromus means "color"(Mohamed et al., 2013).
 Mostly rhyparochromids are phytophagus and ground dwelling insects that they are found near ground.
 They find seeds under leaf litter beneath pants and sometimes in ant nests (Schuh & Slater, 1995).
 Rhyparochromidae exhibits remarkable morphological and ecological diversity.
 They are characterized by the segmented body which is divided into three regions -Head, thorax, and the abdomen, along with the jointed appendages and also an exoskeleton which is made up of chitin.
 The family Rhyparochromidae- commonly known as seed bugs.
-Biodiversity and distribution of lethaeine seed bugs from Argentina is given by (Dellapé et al., 2015) .
+Biodiversity and distribution of lethaeine seed bugs from Argentina are given by (Dellapé et al., 2015) .
 Rhyparochromids were first established as a sapragenic group, and were considered by many workers to be a subfamily within Lygaeoidea.
 (Henry, 1997) reclassified the Lygaeoidea and established the family Rhyparochromidae.
 Interestingly, some species of Cleradin, known for their blood-feeding habits, have been reported to occasionally bite humans (Harrington, B.J., 1980; Malipatil, 1981).
 Bugs of family rhyparochromidae usually have flattened body shape with distinct color patterns.
 For example, Rhyparochromus vulgaris is distinguished by its black and orange coloration whereas Raglius alboacuminatus is characterized by elongated body (Henry, 2004).
 Adults of Rhyparochromus saturnius bugs often ranges from 5 to 10mm.
 The presence of specific genital organs is crucial for accurate species identification (Henry & Adamski, 1998a).
 The family Rhyparochromidae includes numerous species that share similar physical traits which makes the traditional methods of taxonomy difficult to identify species.
 It was based on the morphological features like body shape, colour, genitalia, wing pattern for identification.
 However, presence of cryptic species and there's a lot of hidden diversity within species often leads to misidentification.

-Due to the similar morphology and high genetic diversity between species poses problem in phylogenetic studies of bugs.
+Due to the similar morphology and high genetic diversity between species poses a problem in phylogenetic studies of bugs.
 To solve the problem various molecular techniques, such as DNA barcoding, mitochondrial gene sequencing, and phylogenetics, have emerged as powerful tools that helps in accurate identification.
 Various mitochondrial markers have been used to identify species and also provide insights in evolutionary studies within species.
 Molecular markers such as 16S rRNA, 12S rRNA, ND, ATPase are used, among which the protein coding gene mitochondrial genes (CO1) have proven invaluable in recent years, offering insights into phylogenetic relationships (Ratnasingham & Hebert, 2007).
 Molecular markers are the DNA sequences that help scientists identify species, assess genetic diversity, and infer the evolutionary relationships between species.
 As these molecular markers provide a stable and consistent means of identification, also distinguish cryptic species.
 DNA based techniques makes it easier to identify insects at any stage of life (eggs, larva, pupae, adult) without any need for morphological analysis (Mani et al., 2022).